lwg1103/gym-helper-java/README.md

 ./mvnw spring-boot:run

 # deployment
-no auto deployment at the moment, copy executable .war to server and restart the application
+no auto deployment at the moment, copy executable .war to server and restart the application (systemctl status gymhelper)